hartnash/RNA_seq/README.md

 # RNA_seq
-Differential gene expression analysis done on the resistant and susceptible populations of poa annua
+Differential gene expression analysis done on the resistant and susceptible populations of Amb annua

 # Differential gene expression analysis pipeline
 Differential gene expression is a technique used to find the up- and down-regulated genes in their expression in an experimental design.